Adding a Course in Spring 2021

 Dropping a Course

-Note that if you with to drop all of your classes, or to drop the only class for which you are registered, you must withdraw from the University.
+Note that if you wish to drop all of your classes, or to drop the only class for which you are registered, you must withdraw from the University.
 To begin the withdrawal process, you must meet with your academic advisor.

 1st through 12th class days (1st through 4th class days in the summer)

 You may drop a course using the online registration system.
 Courses dropped during this time are removed from your record and will not count toward your six Q-drop limit.
 Your tuition bill will be adjusted, and you will receive a partial tuition refund if you drop below 12 hours.

 s, all courses dropped after the 12th class day will be recorded as non-academic Q-drops and will not count against your 6-drop limit.
 When you Q-drop a course, a grade of Q is recorded on your transcript for that course.
 The Q will not affect your GPA.
 You will not be refunded for a course that you Q-drop.